 Send in MBLEx or NCETMB Test Scores again.

-3. If you have not previously taken 10 hours of Florida Massage Law and Rules, 3 Hours of HIV/AIDS instruction, and 2 hour Prevention of Medical Errors, you will need to take these courses as well.
+3. If you have not previously taken 10 hours of Florida Massage Law and Rules, you will need to take this course as well.

 You will get a brand new license number.